dgray001/gray_online/PLANS.md

  - Can make friends / personal DMs (all DMs and chatboxes saved)
  - Can see other people's stats

-v0.8: More card games
- - Poker => save chips?
- - Egyptian rats crap
- - Abstract card table, card player, and trick cards / animations

-v0.9: Add more esoteric games

 Games to add:
  - Chess with esoteric variations
+ - Poker
+ - Egyptian rat crap
+ - Ben games?